-At the core of IHM’s mission is a comprehensive and synergistic music education program serving a community of 1200+ students of all ages, abilities, and backgrounds, where studying music, attending performances and lectures, participating in workshops, and performing with others are key components.
-Through the integration of the music school and the professional performance series, and a commitment to giving music to the community, the transformative power of music is fully realized
+At the core of IHM’s mission is a comprehensive and synergistic music education program serving a community of over 1,300 students of all ages, abilities, and backgrounds, where studying music, attending performances and lectures, participating in workshops, and performing with others are key components.
+Through the integration of the music school and the professional performance series, and a commitment to giving music to the community, the transformative power of music is fully realized.

-The music school offers lessons in 30+ instruments and voice for individuals of all ages, abilities, and musical interests, taught by a distinguished and experienced faculty of over 60 teaching artists with degrees from the world’s foremost conservatories.
-Private and group instruction in classical, contemporary, jazz, rock, pop, folk, Irish, Broadway, opera, and early music are offered.
-Performing ensembles include the Indian Hill Music Youth Orchestras and the New England Flute Orchestra of Indian Hill, which provide students with high-quality training and opportunities to collaborate and share music in the community.
-IHM also features an extensive array of workshops and lectures, Alexander Technique, masterclasses with guest artists, recitals in our beautiful hall, a variety of summer music programs, an annual Performathon, and honors piano and concerto competitions.
+The Music School provides lessons in 30+ instruments and voice for individuals of all ages, abilities, and musical interests, taught by a distinguished and experienced faculty of over 70 teaching artists with degrees from the world’s top conservatories.
+Private and group instruction in classical, contemporary, jazz, rock, pop, folk, Irish traditional, Broadway, opera, and early music are offered, along with an extensive array of workshops and lectures, masterclasses with guest artists, and summer programs.
+Student performing ensembles include the Indian Hill Music Youth Orchestra, the New England Flute Orchestra of Indian Hill, and the Indian Hill Big Band, which provide students with high-quality training and opportunities to collaborate and share music in the community.

-IHM’s professional performance season is anchored by concerts of the 70-member Orchestra of Indian Hill, the region’s premier professional symphony orchestra, led by Artistic Director and Conductor, Bruce Hangen.
-Indian Hill Music also presents live performances by music school faculty, Orchestra of Indian Hill musicians, and other acclaimed guest artists in the Faculty Showcase Recital Series, the Marjorie Besas Memorial Concert Series, and the Kalliroscope Gallery Chamber Music Series.
+Indian Hill Music’s professional performance season is anchored by concerts of the 70-member Orchestra of Indian Hill, the region’s premier professional symphony orchestra, led by Artistic Director and Conductor, Bruce Hangen.
+We also present live performances by music school faculty, Orchestra of Indian Hill musicians, and other renowned guest artists in our Chamber Music Series, Jazz and Contemporary Series, and the acclaimed Kalliroscope Gallery Chamber series.

-Dedicated to enriching the communities it serves, Indian Hill Music has developed strong and flourishing relationships through a full complement of outreach programming, serving some 7,000 people annually.
-IHM provides $65,000 in scholarships annually to students on a need-basis, and $100,000 in outreach.
-In addition to its school music partnerships in the Ayer-Shirley Public Schools, Indian Hill Music presents the popular free Bach’s Lunch Concerts, a monthly series that regularly attracts hundreds of local seniors.
-IHM also offers the Threshold Singers of Indian Hill Music, a complimentary service providing compassion and comfort through the ancient tradition of singing at the bedsides of people who are ill or at the end of life.
+Dedicated to enriching the communities it serves, Indian Hill Music has developed strong and flourishing relationships through a full complement of outreach programming serving some 6,000 people.
+We provide over $114,000 in need-based scholarships and community outreach programs annually, including performances and educational programs for public schools in Ayer-Shirley and Fitchburg as well as our popular free Bach’s Lunch Concerts, a monthly series that regularly attracts hundreds of local seniors.
+Indian Hill also offers the Threshold Singers of Indian Hill Music, a complimentary service providing compassion and comfort through the ancient tradition of singing at the bedsides of people who are ill or at the end of life.

 Indian Hill Music gratefully acknowledges the generosity of individuals, families, businesses, foundations, and government agencies that support our numerous programs.